fbpx

 What is an Orangery?

 Unlike a fully glazed structure, an Orangery is a home extension that is primarily a brick structure with large glass windows.
-While it shares some similarities to a standard conservatory, the materials used and the design differ.
+While it shares some similarities to a standard conservatory, the materials used and the design differ, giving a more robust and solid feel.

 Orangery with Slim Line Fascia and corner pilaster